 "Professionalism Through Training"

-We are now accepting applications for the 2025 Police Academy.
+We are no longer accepting applications for Module III of the 2025 Police Academy.

 The academy begins on January 4, 2025.